alexnathanson/solar-protocol/dev/readme.md

-# run-container

-drops you into a fresh shell inside a container from the latest image

-# build-image

-makes a container image of solar-protocol

 # start

+starts a container with the latest version

+# build

+makes a container image

+# watch

 rebuilds the image when Containerfile changes